 After a good debut season in their new surroundings, 'The Moles' struggled the following campaign.
 Former Football League striker Craig Faulconbridge was appointed as player manager for the 2012-13 season.

-Aylesbury FC will compete in the Southern League Division One Central for the 2013-14 season.
+Aylesbury FC will compete in the Southern League Division One East for the 2017-18 season.

 Sunday 14th October 2012